lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 We are basically iterating through a loop and performing a call to the function glDrawElements.
 As it has been said in previous chapters, calls to OpenGL library should be minimized.
 Each call to the glDrawElements function imposes an overhead that is reperetad again and again for each GameItem instance.

 When dealing with lots of similar objects it would be more efficient to render all of them using a single call.
-This technicque is called instanced rendering which allows us to do that, OpenGL provides functions named dlDrawXXXInstanced to render a set of elements at once.
+This technicque is called instanced rendering which allows us to do that, OpenGL provides functions named ```glDrawXXXInstanced``` to render a set of elements at once.
 They can be arrays or elements.
 In our case, since we are drawing elements we will use the function named glDrawElementsInstanced.
 This function receives the same arguments as the glDrawElements plus one additional parameter which sets the number of instances to be drawn.

 This is a sample of how the glDrawElements is used.